GabriWar/waybar-mediaplayer/README.md

 ### Player reports its name with instance number

-If the player reports an instance after its name, please provide only the player name without the instance number.
-For example, [kew](https://github.com/ravachol/kew) may report itself as `kew123456`, where `123456` is an instance number which will change with different runs of `kew`.
-In this case, we report only `kew` without the instance number.
-This software will check whether the reported player name _starts_ with the name you provide to bind the correct player.
+This is handled automatically.
+If a player reports an instance number after its name (e.g., `spotify.instance12345`), you only need to configure the base player name (e.g., `"spotify"`) in `config.json`.
+The software will automatically match any player whose name starts with the configured name.

 ### Me title and tooltip are empty